sweharris/TubeHost/README.txt

 *COMMANDS
 =========
-can be prefixed with a ! if a ROM or OS commands conflicts *HSTATUS [DF]
+can be prefixed with a ! if a ROM or OS commands conflicts *HCF
+     Host Change Folder
+     Changes the folder we look in for disks.
+Folder names must start with an underscore (_).
+A special name of ".." means go up a level, and "^" means go to the top of the tree

+  *HFOLDERS
+     Show sub-folders under the current folder.
+Folders can be nested as deeply as the filename allows.

+  *HMKF
+     Host Make Folder
+     Creates a new subfolder in the current folder.
+Folder names must start with an underscore (_)

+  *HSTATUS [DF]
      Displays status of Host, including what disks are in what slots, current directory/library status, and what files are currently open.